saposs-org/zuckerjs/README.md

 Basically, ZuckerJS relies on some configurations from you to specify what components will be loaded.
 All of them will be loaded into memory.
 When user requests a page, ZuckerJS will get location's hash of current window to specify what page will be loaded(in theory).
 In practice, all components, that have that same route/hash, will be executed to render page dynamically.

 ZuckerJS's concept:
-> Hide the complexity and creating SPA web application by writing or reusing components.
+> Hiding the complexity and creating SPA web application by writing or reusing components(view, handler and service components).
 Then, ZuckerJS loads them and render web page based upon user's requests.

 NOTE: this term "component-oriented architecture" can be understood as a set of all uncoupled components to form an application.
 </p>